⚡Event Triggers

 Pause a trigger

-Pausing a trigger will stops its execution until you resume the trigger.
+Pausing a trigger will stop its execution until you resume the trigger.

 Edit a trigger

-Editing a trigger is very easy.
-It is the exact same procedure as creating a trigger but you have to first select which trigger you want to edit.
+Editing a trigger is easy, it follows the same procedure as creating one, but you first need to select the trigger you want to edit.

 You can then follow our Create a trigger guide to edit your trigger.